rydmike/adaptive_theme_demo/README.md

 Don’t be afraid to tweak the Material Navigation bar.
 For example, make it less tall and use a more distinct selected color than the default one.

-Here we make a navigation bar that is slightly transparent and with more distinct and clear selection indication.
-The default height 80 dp wastes vertical space, so we make it less tall.
-The default background in light mode is also a bit too dark, we make it a bit lighter in light mode.
+We make a navigation bar that is slightly transparent and with more distinct and clear selection indication.
+The default height 80 dp wastes vertical space, we make it less tall.
+The default background in light mode is also a bit dark, we make it a bit lighter in light mode.

 ```dart
       // 16) NavigationBar